Azure/BatchSparkScoringPredictiveMaintenance/README.md

 The first step is to download the data and store as a Spark Dataframe on your Azure Databricks instance.
 The actual process is done through the `1_data_ingestion.ipynb` jupyter notebook that we copied into the `notebooks` folder of your workspace.
 You can either use the Azure Databricks UI to connect the notebook to your cluster and execute all cells, or use the CLI to create a Databricks Job to do the same process.
 We'll use the Job script we customized above.

-To create a job from the cli, use the following command:
+To create a job from the CLI, use the following command:
 `databricks jobs create --json-file jobs/01_CreateDataIngestion.json`

+This registers the job, and describes what notebook to execute where.
+To run the job, take the job-id returned when the job was created, and use the following command:

 `databricks jobs run-now --job-id <jobID>`

+The first run may take some time, as it will need to startup the target cluster before running all cells in the data ingestion notebook.

+You can review the registered jobs in your Azure Databricks instance through the UI or with the CLI command

+`databricks jobs list`

 ## Transform and manipulate the data